 Wild Rumpus Halloween Parade & Spectacle

-Gates open at 8:00 p.m. every Friday and Saturday in October as well as Nov.
-1-2.
+Gates open at 8:00 p.m. every Friday and Saturday in October.
 Admission is $20-$25 depending on the night and group size.

 Athens Haunted History Walking Tour

 Hear the tales of love and loss that haunt Athens on the Athens Haunted History Walking Tour with local historian, Jeff Clarke.
 Clarke has appeared on several programs for The Travel Channel, GPB, PBS and the Discovery Network, including the Emmy nominated series "The American Revolution."
 The walking tour is 45 minutes long and gives an exclusive look inside some of Athens' most haunted buildings.
 Participants will learn about the history of the town, see historical sites and some ghost stories along the way.
-Tours are held Tues.-Sat. and require a reservation.
+Reserve your spot today!

 Boo-le-Bark on Boulevard

+Even pets can get in on the Halloween fun in Athens!
 Come out to Boo-le-Bark, a canine costume contest and parade benefitting Athenspets, an all-volunteer group dedicated to helping animals at the Athens-Clarke County Animal Control.
-This year's parade will have a theme: Boo-le-Bark Rocks & Rolls.
-Last year, the event raised $7500 for Athenspets with up to 1,000 participants and spectators in attendance.
-The parade festivities will continue at the Jittery Joe’s Roaster with food, music, photos, and a special kinds-only zone with games and interactive events.
+This year's parade will be part of the day-long Oct.
+10 Athens PorchFest event schedule.
+This dog parade typically draws up to 1,000 participants and spectators to the Boulevard neighborhood.

 Check out our Fall Festivals and Events page for a complete list of all upcoming Halloween and fall festivities and start planning your October Athens getaway today!